 Current Region: Switzerland (EN)

 Pump housings and gears are made of top quality bronze, shafts are 303 stainless steel.
-Bearings are designed of high performance carbon graphite material selected for wear resistance and long service life.
+Bearings are made of high performance carbon-graphite material selected for wear resistance and long service life.
 Gear pumps are positive displacement pumps.
 Each shaft revolution displaces a definite amount of liquid relatively unaffected by the back pressure in the discharge line.
 Shaft speed and flow are directly proportional.
-Recommended pressure limits are 100 PSI for water and non-lubricants, 150 PSI for oil and other lubricants.
-The maximum shaft speed is 1750 RPM.